 Associate Professor of Islamic History; Fellow of St Cross College

-Born in New York City, he earned an A.B. from Princeton, an M.Phil from Oxford as a Rhodes Scholar, and a Ph.D. also from Princeton.
-Prior to joining the Oriental Institute, he was a research fellow of St John’s College, University of Cambridge.
-He writes about the history, art, and culture of the Middle East for The Wall Street Journal, among other publications.
+Born in New York City, I earned an A.B. from Princeton, an M.Phil from Oxford as a Rhodes Scholar, and a Ph.D. also from Princeton, where I studied under Peter Brown and Michael Cook.
+Prior to joining the Faculty of Asian and Middle Eastern Studies (formerly Oriental Studies), I was a research fellow of St John’s College, Cambridge.
+Along with my academic work, I write about the history, art, and culture of the Middle East from time to time for the popular press, including for The Wall Street Journal, The Times Literary Supplement, and The Washington Post, among others.

 - Islamic History and Culture (Undergraduate, Year 1)